 If you have children at home then you understand how hard it is to keep your house clean for longer than 10 minutes.
-I’m not exaggerating, here.
-My husband and I are the proud parents of 3 beautiful children, ages 14, 11, and 10:
+The prospect of trying to keep it tidy for showings around the clock when you list your home can be overwhelming.

-We survived the ‘diapers, wipes, and burp rags in every room at all times‘ stage, the ‘I have exceptional quads and balance because it’s easier to step over the 14 baby gates in our home than to take them down every time I need to enter or exit a room‘ stage, the ‘we are just house guests to the multitude of toys and stuffed animals who live here‘ stage, and are currently surviving the ‘lego boobie-trapped family room, homework lives on the kitchen table, ear-buds live on … well… every surface, dirty clothes live on the bathroom floor‘ stage.
-My husband and I have resigned ourselves to the notion that we will have plenty of time and energy to keep our home clean when we no longer have children at home, and that will be a sad day.
-So, why not embrace the perpetual mess?
-Since having children, we have only had to sell one home.
-At the time, our kids were 5 years old, 20 months old, and 4 weeks old.
-We were covering multiple stages all at once.
-I remember feeling totally overwhelmed.
-How was I going to keep our house “show ready” with 3 small children home all day, every day??
-This question lead us to the conclusion that we had to sell that thing FAST.
-That home had fantastic curb appeal and was located in a great neighborhood.
-We had two things going for us right out of the gate.
-All we had to do was price it fairly and keep it clean and hopefully getting it sold fast would come naturally.
+Anyone who has survived the 'diapers, wipes, and burp rags in every room at all times' stage, the 'I have exceptional quads and balance because it's easier to step over the 14 baby gates in our home than to take them down every time I need to enter or exit a room' stage, the 'we are just house guests to the multitude of toys and stuffed animals who live here' stage, or the 'lego boobie-trapped family room, homework lives on the kitchen table, ear-buds live on ... well... every surface, dirty clothes live on the bathroom floor' stage is feeling your pain right now.
+How do you keep our house "show ready" with children home all day, every day??
+Here's what one of our team members did when she and her family listed their own home.

 The first thing we did was pack up EVERYTHING we could live without and put it in off-site storage.
 We were blessed with a free storage service called 'Mom and Dad's Garage'.
 Next, we recruited family members to help us spend one day doing nothing but deep cleaning.
 I'm talking about every single nook and cranny; basement corners and rafters, walls, windows, the attic crawl space...
 EVERYTHING.
 Starting with a clean slate made it much easier to keep it clean on a daily basis.
 After every shower, the bathroom got a quick swipe.
 After preparing every meal the dishes were done and counters wiped down.
 And at the end of every day we spent about 30 minutes picking up the entire house so it was "show ready" if someone happened to call first thing the next morning.
 We were over the moon when we received an offer within a week of listing, from the first person who looked at it!
 I recognize, however, that's not always how it happens.
 So, if you're facing the daunting prospect of having to keep your home clean while trying to sell it, here are a few other tips you might find useful.